 The Speech-Language Pathology program may accept transfer of graduate credits under certain circumstances.
 Only courses in which the student received a B grade or higher are eligible for transfer.
-Any courses to be transferred into the program must be completed prior to the student's acceptance into the Brescia University Speech-Language Pathology Program.
-Once a student is accepted into the program, any courses taken subsequently at another institution cannot be transferred.
+Any graduate SLP courses to be transferred into the program must be completed prior to the student's acceptance into the Brescia University Speech-Language Pathology Program.
+Once a student is accepted into the program, any graduate SLP courses taken subsequently at another institution cannot be transferred.
+In rare circumstances, more than 6 graduate credit hours can be accepted.
 Transfer credit requests will be considered as follows: